droogmic/rpi-cam-web-docker/README.md

-rpi-cam-web-docker
 # RPi-Cam-Web-Interface Docker

 This repo provides a Dockerfile which will containerise the RPi-Cam-Web-Interface, as found [here on GitHub](https://github.com/silvanmelchior/RPi_Cam_Web_Interface) or [as described here on their wiki](http://elinux.org/RPi-Cam-Web-Interface).

 ## Notes
 + The license is MIT.
 + It may not function as advertised.
 + Submit pull requests to improve this project.
 + Currently only works with nginx server.
-+ Contains MOSTLY workarounds for problems found during the normal install problems
++ Contains workarounds for problems found during the normal install problems
 + Liable to break as the source github repo changes.

 ## File description
 + makefile - main makefile for controlling builds and containers
-  + make debug(-dev) - run (dev) image in foreground
-  + make run(-dev) - run (dev) image in detached mode
+  + make ld-userconfig - load a user config located in userconfigs
-  + make build(-dev) - build all (dev) images from Dockerfile.dev
+  + make dev-build - docker build all images

-### Archive
-+ Dockerfile - Main dockerfile for building the image
-+ config.txt - Install configuration for quiet install
-+ docker-build.sh - `# . docker-build.sh` Command to build the image
-+ docker-run.sh - `# . docker-run.sh` Command to run the image as a detached container
+  + make dev-run - docker run image in detached mode
-+ docker-debug.sh - `# . docker-debug.sh` Command to run the command in the foreground for debugging
+  + make dev-debug - docker run image in foreground
-+ docker-entry.sh - Entrypoint script for the Dockerfile which is copied to the container
-+ userconfig/ - Contains all the user configurable files, provided are examples from my system

 ## Installation